The Blog Contains the details o permits Required for Manaslu Trek.

 You can get all of 3 Manaslu Trek Permits from Nepal Tourism Board.
 For MCAP and ACAP, you need a passport.
 But you need to go with a Travel Agency and Licensed guide to getting Manaslu Special Permit.
 You can be checked for all of these permits and your passport along the trek.
 So, we recommend carrying all the documents with you.

 Step 1: Fill the online application permit form

-- Send application to the Director-General, Department of Immigration.
+- Send application to the Director-General, Department of Immigration. then,

 - Provide the printed itinerary, photocopy of your passport and visa page.